brennodemarchi/portfolio/content/en-us/projects/Video Class - Podcast Production and Edition - ProAc Expresso Direto (2021).md

 # About

-In the video class "How to Produce and Edit Your Podcast," I aimed to explain all the stages - from pre to post-production - for those who wish to produce their podcast with quality and without needing many resources.
+In the video class "How to Produce and Edit Your Podcast", I aimed to explain all the stages - from pre to post-production - for those who wish to produce their podcast with quality and without needing many resources.
 It serves as a counterpart for the prize given by the Secretariat of Culture and Creative Economy of the State Government of São Paulo through "ProAc Expresso Direto n.º 39/2021", to professionals in the creative cultural sector.

 # Team